IsaBurn/4500Project/Graphs_4500.md

 ![](Graphs_4500_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

 This next section is looking at some statistics by race over time.
+This graph is for percent of people holding student loans

 ``` r
 library(readr)